 In addition to heuristics composed over raw data, signals appropriate for weak supervision can also be generated directly from workflow exhaust such as clinical metadata or upstream analysis processes.
 We highlight two use cases from medicine that directly demonstrate the clinical value of using workflow exhaust to weakly supervise machine learning models: triage of chest radiographs and seizure detection on electroencephalography (EEG).

 Supervising Automated Radiograph Triage Models with Clinical Summary Codes

 The work of Dunnmon et al. was one the first to demonstrate that weakly supervised machine learning models could provide clinically useful performance on chest radiograph triage tasks.
 Specifically, instead of using hand-labeled data, these researchers pulled noisy supervision signal from a set of clinical summary codes recorded in the course of clinical practice.
 In addition to demonstrating state-of-the-art performance on this task, they found that high levels of performance could be achieved even with relatively modest numbers of weakly labeled datapoints (on the order of 20,000).

 Supervising Seizure Detection Models with Technician Annotations

-In a similar vein, recently work by Saab et al.3 shows that state-of-the-art seizure detection models for EEG can be trained using weak annotations obtained within the course of usual clinical practice.
+In a similar vein, recent work by Saab et al. shows that state-of-the-art seizure detection models for EEG can be trained using weak annotations obtained within the course of usual clinical practice.
 While a neurologist always provides the final determination of whether a patient has experienced a seizure, EEG technicians generally annotate areas to which the physician should pay attention before the physician reads the study.
 Saab et al. show that this technician signal – which is both low-precision and low-recall in aggregate – can nonetheless be used as weak supervision for seizure detection models that outperform currently deployed clinical systems.